cornell-c2s2/c2s2-nix/README.md

 # Install EasyBuild module in C2S2's directory
 eb --install-latest-eb-release --prefix $EB_DIR --modules-tool=EnvironmentModulesC --module-syntax=Tcl
 ```

+*INTERNAL: EasyBuild was installed using Anaconda's Python 3.8, sourced using `module load anaconda3`.
+If you are using a different version of Python, change the prompts accordingly*

 Once EasyBuild is built as a module, we can inform the module tool of its location, then source the module